mheiber/ast-talk/s8-review.md

-# Review
-- What's an AST?
-- What can it be used for?
+# What can ASTs be used for?

+- Examples:
+    - linter
+    - compiler
+    - parser
+    - JIT
+    - Other stuff!